Chart Color Schemes

 Educational outcomes in Merriwa fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 10.8%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 7.9%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 43.8% of residents aged 15+ holding them - advanced diplomas account for 10.9% and certificates for 32.9%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives in the region.
+Bachelor degrees are the most common, at 7.9%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.4%).
+Trade and technical skills are prevalent, with 43.8% of residents aged 15+ holding vocational credentials - advanced diplomas (10.9%) and certificates (32.9%).

 Frequently Asked Questions - Education